 - Peel jicama and slice julianne style.

 - Place in glass dish and sprinkle nutritional yeast, sea salt, oil and chopped green onion on top of jicama.
 Using your hands (which I love to do) mix thoroughly to ensure all the slices are coated.
 Alternatively, you can add to a glass dish/bowl with a lid and shake the ingredients to ensure coverage without getting messy.
-I like playing with my food.

 I found that by letting the fries marinate for about an hour (covered) – in the refrigerator – will enable all the flavors and oil to penetrate better.
 Tastier!